SegFault2017/Hadoop-Map-Reduce/README.md

 # Hadoop-Map-Reduce
-Implemented BFS using Hadoop Map reduce\
+Implemented BFS using Hadoop Map Reduce\
 Compute the shortest path distance between two given nodes in a directed unweighted graph.
 The shortest path distance from node a to b is the minimum path length from a to b.\

 Input is listed in edge list format.
 Each line contains two number a  b, representing a directed edge from a to b.